· Compliance · 13 min read

 For LQGs:

-• Day 35: If no signed manifest return copy received, you must contact the transporter and TSDF to determine the status of the waste.
+- Day 45: If no signed manifest copy has been received, you must contact the transporter and/or designated facility to determine the status of the waste.

-• Day 45: If still not received, you must file a formal Exception Report electronically via RCRAInfo.
+- Day 60: If still not received, you must file a formal Exception Report electronically via RCRAInfo e-Manifest.

 For SQGs:

-• Day 60: If no signed manifest return copy received, you must file a formal Exception Report electronically via RCRAInfo.
+- Day 60: If no signed manifest copy has been received, you must file a formal Exception Report electronically via RCRAInfo e-Manifest.
 (Single-step — no intermediate contact requirement.)

-As of December 1, 2025, paper Exception Reports are no longer accepted by the EPA.
-All submissions must go through the RCRAInfo e-Manifest portal.
+Since December 1, 2025, paper Exception Reports are no longer accepted by the EPA for LQGs and SQGs.
+EPA says these reports must be submitted through the RCRAInfo e-Manifest portal, and the current regulation now points LQGs and SQGs to the e-Manifest system.
 A facility that files a paper report — or misses the deadline entirely because nobody was tracking the return clock — is in violation.

 Why This Fails at Scale

-The return manifest often arrives in the mail, gets filed by an administrative assistant who doesn’t know its compliance importance, and is never “checked off” against the master shipment log.
-The EHS coordinator only notices it’s missing when conducting a compliance review — long after the 35 or 45-day window has closed.
+The final manifest record may appear in e-Manifest or arrive through a paper workflow, but the failure mode is the same: it gets filed, buried, or never checked off against the master shipment log.
+The EHS coordinator only notices it’s missing when conducting a compliance review — long after the 45- or 60-day window has closed.

 Why These Violations Keep Happening: The Root Cause